Crispy, flaky, and flavorful Air Fryer Salmon is a gourmet-level meal that's ready in under 20 minutes!

 This air fryer salmon recipe is...

-If you haven't tried air fryer salmon yet, do yourself a favor and try this tonight!
+If you haven't tried air fryer salmon yet, do yourself a favor and try recipe tonight!

 - Dried dill

 - Steelhead trout -- though technically a different fish, steelhead trout has a very similar texture and flavor to salmon.
-It can work as a replacement for salmon, but the cooking time may go faster, so check the fish earlier in the cooking time.
+It can work as a replacement for salmon, but the cooking time may go faster.

 Yes, according to Megan Byrd, RD, "Air frying fish is a healthy alternative to sautéing or deep frying it, because it limits the added fats and calories without sacrificing flavor, texture, or nutrition.
 Air fried salmon is one of the healthiest ways to enjoy heart-healthy fish!"

 I use the Ninja Foodi Tendercrisp Air Fryer.
-I love it because it is built like a tank (seriously-- I bet you could drive over it and it'd still be in one piece) and offers so many functions.
+I love it because it is built like a tank and offers so many functions.
 Not only can you air fry in it, but you can also pressure cook, dehydrate, make yogurt, saute, etc. It's an amazing all-in-one appliance (i.e. takes less storage space than if I had separate appliances for pressure cooking, etc.).

 The Tendercrisp comes with an air frying basket (pictured) as well as air frying racks.
 I use the basket when I'm just cooking for the two of us and I use the racks when I am air frying for more people or am air frying two things at once.